 Genomics England is following legal and regulatory standards to seek consent of potential participants.
 The Project has ethical approval from the Health Research Authority (East of England – Cambridge South) Research Ethics Committee (REC).

-Potential participants are also given written information about the project.
-This highlights key issues or risks from joining the project.
+- Potential participants are also given written information about the project.
+This highlights key issues or risks in joining the project.

 Consent is usually taken in a routine medical appointment.
 This is normally a face-to-face discussion in a hospital or clinic.

 We know that for some people this is not practical and so alternative arrangements can be made by their Genomic Medicine Centre.

 Potential participants are also given information to read about the Project.
 Potential participants are given as much time as they need to consider whether they want to join or not.